ultimatemember/docs-v3/src/um-social-login/article/1531-social-login-2-3-setup.md

  There's also an option to show a Splash Screen to display pre-loading content or Image loader on the overlay during the registration process.

+ <strong>Note</strong>: To synchronize fields using the 1-step process with a specific registration form, you must enable the <strong>"Use this form in the overlay"</strong> option and set it to <strong>"Yes."</strong>

 Profile data import  [\#](#import)
 -----------------------------------